rkuma183/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 Largest # cores | 128 | 32 |
 Largest RAM GB | 1,952 GB | 448 GB |

+PROTIP: Moving up to double the RAM or cores usually does not yield a doubling of capacity due to overhead and limits in shared components such as networking.

 ### Pricing #